Resources Germany Related

 Schwarza an der Saale (Thuringia)

-Roentgen for some reason did not include an entry for the business of Josef Franz Sieber which relocated to Küps after WW2 under the name of Gisela Keilhauer.
+Roentgen did not include an entry for Josef Franz Sieber's company here, nor did he mention that this company moved to Küps (Bavaria) after the Second World War and then became the studio of Gisela Keilhauer.

 Selb (Bavaria)